Categories

 Disable the onboard debugger

 Using Slow Run sets a breakpoint on all possible instructions that the CPU could go to next and then executes the run command.
-When the CPU is stopped at the previously set breakpoint, that breakpoint is removed and a new one is set to next instructions and so on.
-In case you are stopped on a switch instruction or a complex if statement, compilers usually generate a jump table and winIDEA must set breakpoints on all possible jump locations in order to stop CPU on next instruction.
+When the CPU is stopped at the previously set breakpoint, that breakpoint is removed and a new one is set to the next instructions, and so on.
+In case you are stopped on a switch instruction or a complex if statement, compilers usually generate a jump table and winIDEA must set breakpoints on all possible jump locations to stop the CPU on the next instruction.
 This can use up all available hardware breakpoints.

 Switch to software breakpoints

-If you have used up all of the Hardware breakpoints, and cannot remove one or more of them to set new ones, you can use Software breakpoints instead.
-Open Hardware menu and select Use Software Breakpoints for the desired core
+If you have used up all of the hardware breakpoints, and cannot remove one or more of them to set new ones, you can use Software breakpoints instead.
+Open the Hardware menu and select Use Software Breakpoints for the desired core

 Update winIDEA